rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

     * To keep the database data or log data to be persisted reliably long term.

-    * **How it works?** It basically attaches a physical storage on a hard drive to your pod &  either store on local machine, means on the same server node where the pod is runnning or store on a remote storage, means outside the Kubernetes cluster *example : cloud storage*
+    * **How it works?** It basically attaches a physical storage on a hard drive to your pod &  either store on local machine, means on the same server node where the pod is runnning or store on a remote storage, means outside the Kubernetes cluster *example : cloud storage*.

-    * Using the external reference on the storage, your data will be there persisted when the database pod or container gets restarted
+    * Using the external reference on the storage, your data will be there persisted when the database pod or container gets restarted.

     * Kubernetes cluster does **NOT** manage data persistence!!!
 Therefore, users are **RESPONSIBLE** for backing up, replicate & manage the data.